 Selecting Multiple Nodes

-Start dragging in an empty area of the node graph editor to select multiple Nodes with a box (Figure 5).
-Hold down the Shift key to add additional Nodes to the current selection.
-You can also add and remove Nodes from the selection by holding down Ctrl and clicking on a Node.
-The Nodegraph Editor supports copy and paste operations by right-clicking on selected Nodes to invoke a context menu of command options, or by simple keyboard shortcuts Ctrl+C for copy and Ctrl+V for paste.
+Start dragging in an empty area of the node graph editor to select multiple nodes with a box (Figure 5).
+Hold down the Shift key to add additional nodes to the current selection.
+You can also add and remove nodes from the selection by holding down Ctrl and clicking on a node.
+The Node Graph Editor supports copy and paste operations by right-clicking on selected nodes to invoke a context menu of command options, or by simple keyboard shortcuts Ctrl+C for copy and Ctrl+V for paste.
 There are also application-wide shortcuts for cut, copy, paste, and delete commands in the application menu (Figure 6).
-Copying and pasting nodes also duplicates connections coming from other Nodes to the copied Nodes.
-Dropping macro and mesh files on the Nodegraph Editor is also possible.
+Copying and pasting nodes also duplicates connections coming from other nodes to the copied Nodes.
+Dropping macro and mesh files on the Node Graph Editor is also possible.

-Figure 5: Selecting Nodes
+Figure 5: Selecting nodes

-Figure 6: Copying the selected Nodes
+Figure 6: Copying the selected nodes

 Disconnecting Nodes

-Hold down the Ctrl key, then press the left mouse button and move the cursor between Nodes to disconnect them (Figure 7).
+Hold down the Ctrl key, then press the left mouse button and move the cursor between nodes to disconnect them (Figure 7).

-Figure 7: Disconnecting Nodes
+Figure 7: Disconnecting nodes

 Hiding Complex Node Systems